Second Battle of the Marne: German attack

-The battle began on 15 July, when 23 German divisions of the First and Third armies – led by Bruno von Mudra and Karl von Einem – assaulted the French Fourth Army under Henri Gouraud east of Reims (the Fourth Battle of Champagne (4e Bataille de Champagne).
+The battle began in the early morning of 15 July, when 23 German divisions of the First and Third armies – led by Bruno von Mudra and Karl von Einem – assaulted the French Fourth Army under Henri Gouraud east of Reims (the Fourth Battle of Champagne (4e Bataille de Champagne)).
 The U.S. 42nd Division was attached to the French Fourth Army.
 Meanwhile, 17 divisions of the German Seventh Army, under Max von Boehn, aided by the Ninth Army under Johannes von Eben, attacked the French Sixth Army led by Jean Degoutte to the west of Reims (the Battle of the Mountain of Reims (Bataille de la Montagne de Reims)).
 Ludendorff hoped to split the French in two.

 "German columns pass a conquered French position between Loivre and Brimont in the department of Marne."
 1918.
 Credit to the German Archives.

 East of Reims, the French Fourth Army had prepared a defense in depth to counter an intense bombardment and infiltrating infantry.
 Their main line of resistance was four to five km behind the front, beyond the range of the enemy field guns, it was a continuous trench line – to prevent infiltration – dug on a reverse slope so it could not be overlooked by enemy artillery observers on the ground.
 Between the front and the main line of resistance were two lines of strong points, again mostly on reverse slopes.
 The French gun line behind the front was lightly manned, but the remaining guns fired frequently, so the Germans did not detect its weakness from rate of firing, although aerial observers did spot a concentration of field guns behind the main line of resistance.
 German offensive tactics stressed surprise, but French intelligence based on aerial observation gave clear warning and they learned the hour for the attack from twenty-seven prisoners taken in a trench raid.